relizaio/rearm-cli/README.md

 - **endpoint** - flag to denote test endpoint URI (optional).
 This would be useful for systems where every release gets test URI.
 - **component** - flag to denote component uuid (optional).
 Required if organization-wide read-write key is used, ignored if component specific api key is used.
 - **vcsuri** - flag to denote vcs uri (optional).
 Currently this flag is needed if we want to set a commit for the release.
 However, soon it will be needed only if the vcs uri is not yet set for the component.
-- **vcstype** - flag to denote vcs type (optional).
-Supported values: git, svn, mercurial.
-As with vcsuri, this flag is needed if we want to set a commit for the release.
-However, soon it will be needed only if the vcs uri is not yet set for the component.
 - **commit** - flag to denote vcs commit id or hash (optional).
 This is needed to provide source code entry metadata into the release.
 - **commitmessage** - flag to denote vcs commit subject (optional).
 Alongside *commit* flag this would be used to provide source code entry metadata into the release.
 - **commits** - flag to provide base64-encoded list of commits in the format *git log --date=iso-strict --pretty='%H|||%ad|||%s|||%an|||%ae' | base64 -w 0* (optional).
 If *commit* flag is not set, top commit will be used as commit bound to release.